marinp1/fb-network-analyser/README.md

 **Haven't checked if the tool is against Facebook's terms of service, so use at your own risk!**

 1. Create file called **.env** to main directory add fill in correct data according to **.env.template** file (email address, password and facebook username (starting with **/**)).
-2. Start web scraping with command `yarn fetch`.
+2. Start web scraping with `yarn fetch`.
+Command `yarn fetch -- --debug` makes the browser window visible.
 3. Wait until scraping is finished, it'll take some until script starts logging to console.
-4. Start visualization with command `yarn start`.
+4. Start visualization with `yarn start`.

 ## Known issues and notes
 * Web scraping takes some time, so be patient.
 There's some delays included just in case.